hmckinn4/CSC_ECE_517_Spring2024_Program_2/README.md

 - [ ] List reviews written for a specific event (with Event Name).
    See reviews for (dropdown of all events)

-- [ ] Cancel a ticket, which implies that the event's available seats will be updated accordingly.
-  (important, in tandem with issues above.)

 (Attendees have the privilege to manage their own data and interact with event listings and reviews within specified boundaries to ensure a user-friendly and efficient experience within the WolfEvents Event Management System.)